United States Steel (NYSE:X) Releases Q2 2021 Earnings Guidance

-United States Steel (NYSE:X) updated its second quarter 2021 earnings guidance on Thursday.
+United States Steel (NYSE:X) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.080-$3.080 for the period, compared to the Thomson Reuters consensus estimate of $2.670.
 The company issued revenue guidance of -.

+United States Steel (NYSE:X) last released its quarterly earnings data on Thursday, April 29th.
+The basic materials company reported $1.08 earnings per share for the quarter, beating analysts’ consensus estimates of $0.91 by $0.17.
+The company had revenue of $3.66 billion for the quarter, compared to the consensus estimate of $3.88 billion.
+United States Steel had a negative return on equity of 13.05% and a negative net margin of 6.41%.
+On average, sell-side analysts predict that United States Steel will post 10.84 EPS for the current year.

-A number of analysts recently commented on X shares.
-Argus reaffirmed a hold rating on shares of United States Steel in a research note on Monday, March 22nd.
-JPMorgan Chase & Co. reaffirmed an underweight rating and set a $41.00 price objective on shares of United States Steel in a research note on Wednesday, June 16th.
-The Goldman Sachs Group started coverage on United States Steel in a research note on Friday, April 9th.
-They set a neutral rating and a $25.00 price objective on the stock.
-BMO Capital Markets increased their price objective on United States Steel from $21.00 to $25.00 and gave the company a market perform rating in a research note on Monday, March 15th.
-Finally, Credit Suisse Group raised United States Steel from an underperform rating to an outperform rating and raised their price target for the stock from $15.00 to $35.00 in a research note on Tuesday, May 4th.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock has a consensus rating of Hold and an average target price of $26.82.
+X has been the topic of several recent analyst reports.
+Argus reissued a hold rating on shares of United States Steel in a report on Monday, March 22nd.
+Deutsche Bank Aktiengesellschaft boosted their target price on United States Steel from $30.00 to $38.00 and gave the stock a buy rating in a report on Thursday, July 1st.
+Morgan Stanley raised United States Steel from an equal weight rating to an overweight rating and boosted their target price for the stock from $24.00 to $32.00 in a report on Monday, May 17th.
+JPMorgan Chase & Co. reaffirmed an underweight rating and set a $41.00 price objective on shares of United States Steel in a report on Wednesday, June 16th.
+Finally, Zacks Investment Research raised United States Steel from a hold rating to a strong-buy rating and set a $33.00 price objective on the stock in a report on Wednesday, May 12th.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+United States Steel presently has an average rating of Hold and a consensus target price of $26.82.

+In related news, CFO Christine S. Breves sold 1,786 shares of the company’s stock in a transaction on Monday, May 10th.
+The shares were sold at an average price of $28.40, for a total value of $50,722.40.
+1.20% of the stock is owned by corporate insiders.

 About United States Steel